ekg/itsliquid/README.md

-# Liquid - Interactive Fluid Simulation
+# itsliquid - Interactive Fluid Simulation

 A real-time fluid simulation engine built in Rust with interactive mouse controls and colorful dye visualization.
 Experience the beauty of fluid dynamics with intuitive controls and realistic physics.